Origin of $A$-type antiferromagnetism and chiral split magnons in altermagnetic $\alpha$-MnTe

-\emph{Concluding remarks--} $\alpha$-MnTe is an altermagnetic semiconductor with robust piezomagnetic properties, making it a promising candidate for spintronic applications.
+\emph{Concluding remarks--} $\alpha$-MnTe serves as a prototypical altermagnetic semiconductor, distinguished by its robust piezomagnetic properties.
+These characteristics make it a compelling candidate for advanced spintronics applications.
+In this study, we address two open questions: the origin of $A$-type AFM order in this material and the chiral split of magnon bands.
 By resolving the in-plane Heisenberg exchange interaction $J_2$ discrepancy between the experimental findings and prior DFT calculations, we highlight the critical role of magnetic configurations in accurately modeling complex antiferromagnets.
-Furthermore, we identify \( J_{10a(b)} \) as the primary driver behind the chiral magnon splitting in $\alpha$-MnTe.
+Furthermore, we identify \( J_{10a(b)} \) as the primary driver behind the splitting of chiral magnons in $\alpha$-MnTe.
 Notably, applied pressure modulates both the sign and magnitude of the Heisenberg exchange interactions, enhancing spin polarization and chiral band splitting in both electronic and magnonic spectra.
-This work underscores the importance of detailed spin interaction analysis in advancing the physics of altermagnetic materials for next-generation spintronics technologies.
+This work underscores the importance of a detailed spin interaction analysis in advancing the physics of altermagnetic materials for next-generation spintronics technologies.

-\emph{Acknowledgment--} This work has been supported by the Research Council of Norway through its Centres of Excellence funding scheme, Project No. 262633, ``QuSpin''.
-M.A., N.R., and A.R.O. supperted by the Russian Science Foundation under Grant No. 19-72-30043.
+\emph{Acknowledgment--} This work has been supported by the Research Council of Norway through its Centers of Excellence funding scheme, Project No. 262633, ``QuSpin''.
+A.R.O. was supported by the Russian Science Foundation under Grant No. 19-72-30043.